anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The central building management system can then provide operational parameters for the specific devices in the basement or other detached areas.
 These operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, among them a certificate issued by the operator to authenticate against other components and services.
 These operational parameters are then provided to the devices in the basement facilitated by the service technician's laptop.
-The registrar-agent, defined in this document, may be run on the technician's laptop to interact with pledges.
+The Registrar-Agent, defined in this document, may be run on the technician's laptop to interact with pledges.

 ### Infrastructure Isolation Policy